randyyee/randyyee.github.io/_travel/2017-12-28-excavationlog.md

 <img src= "/assets/images/IMG_1214.JPG"/>

 Not a bad way to spend the summer.
 The whole town was very friendly, as you walked along the pier, someone was bound to offer you a bottle of Mythos or raki made in someone's backyard.
-I also got the chance to see a couple of local festivals.
+We also got the chance to see a couple of local festivals.

 <img src= "/assets/images/GreeceAN 225.JPG"/>